Try our free ROI calculator. Discover your site's revenue potential.

 • When a crawler requests a page, Prerender will identify the request, fetch the necessary files and generate the rendered version

-No matter if you have one or millions of URLs or if hundreds of these are generated dynamically, Prerender solves the static rendering dilemma from its root.
+No matter if you have one or millions of URLs or if hundreds of these are generated dynamically, Prerender solves the static rendering dilemma from its root—which ultimately impacts the SPA SEO performance.

-Best of all, Prerender just requires a quick middleware installation for it to start working, reducing development time, costs, and server loads and allowing you to use client-side rendering (or the strategy you prefer) to deliver the best user experience possible to your customers.
+Best of all, Prerender just requires a quick integration installation for it to start working, reducing development time, costs, and server loads and allowing you to use client-side rendering (or the strategy you prefer) to deliver the best user experience possible to your customers without compromising your SPA SEO health.

 2. Low PageSpeed Scores (Especially on Mobile)